calebstreight/osticket-prereqs/README.md

 ![image](https://github.com/calebstreight/osticket-prereqs/assets/162412951/c4162211-f6c2-4c36-8748-51959dfd46df)

-- Next Inside of HeidiSQL click new and use your password that you created earlier that I mentioned to keep track of.
+- Next Inside of HeidiSQL use your password that you created earlier that I mentioned to keep track of.
 Once that is entered we are connected to the server.
 (Shown below)

 ![image](https://github.com/calebstreight/osticket-prereqs/assets/162412951/ee5bdbf5-e076-4d5b-8b9f-28a9af75b22b)
 ![image](https://github.com/calebstreight/osticket-prereqs/assets/162412951/1da9d930-7558-4a1e-98a8-c0fabc337ba0)